-Our findings suggest the need for a sensor targeted to exercise guidance and assessment solely and a sensor that could also allow, unobtrusive monitoring in everyday environments.
-This implies different design and technical specifications to take into account in the developmental stage along with a choice of clinical outputs.
-Issues of data storage, transmission, visual feedback either in real time or in the form of periodical report, accuracy and clinical utility of the outputs measured, all need to be fully addressed for the technology to prove useful and meet users' requirements.
+Our findings suggest the need for a sensor solely targeted towards exercise guidance and assessment, and a sensor that could also allow unobtrusive monitoring in everyday environments.
+This implies different design and technical specifications need to be taken into account in the developmental stage along with the choice of clinical outputs.
+Issues of data storage, transmission, visual feedback-either in real-time or in the form of periodical report, accuracy, and clinical utility of the outputs measured all need to be fully addressed for the technology to prove useful and meet users' requirements.
 Moreover, some participants also suggested the use of haptic feedback to correct their movement; this will add another challenge to developers.
-Vibration motors used for gait retraining over a 6-week period have been shown to be effective in reducing knee adduction moment and pain in a small knee OA cohort with results retained at one month follow-up.
+Vibration motors used for gait retraining over a 6-week period have been shown to be effective in reducing knee adduction moment and pain in a small cohort of knee OA patients, with results retained at 1-month follow-up.
 Therefore, there is great potential to use technology to improve outcomes in patients with OA of the knee.
-Such potential will increase if the findings from our study are considered in finalising the technology along with clinical trials to establish optimal OA treatment prescription, delivery and management in the long-term.
-The use of technology has been speculated to lead to new evolving patient-driven healthcare models where the information available will empower the patients in being more engaged on their conditions, as our participants also revealed, but this will also influence how clinicians deliver treatment and use the information collected to make new recommendations.
+Such potential will increase if the findings from our study are considered in finalising the wearable technology along with clinical trials to establish optimal OA treatment prescription, delivery and management in the long term.
+The use of technology has been speculated to lead to new evolving patient-driven healthcare models, where the information available will not only empower the patients in being more engaged on their conditions, as our participants also revealed, but will also influence how clinicians deliver treatment and use the information collected to make new recommendations.
+24